“Aging is not ‘lost youth’ but a new stage of opportunity and strength.”

 And my memory?
 Well… I had a few incidents where I opened the cabinet or wardrobe doors then I got distracted and walked away with the doors open and when I came back, I gave myself a fright when a particular scene from the movie Sixth Sense came to mind!
 Recently I went for lunch with a colleague and when we were about to make a complaint that our food never arrived after more than half an hour, we stopped short when we realised we never placed our order to start with!
 We burst out laughing and my colleague shook his head and said, “Senior moment!”
 Of course in the end our only complaint was directed to the inattentive waiters.

 Our body shows the wear and tear even ever so slightly just like anything else in life.
 The difference is some people experience it earlier or more severely than the others.
 It is simply the law of nature.
 Losing the enjoyment of doing intricate embroideries in dim light was the first sign that I am aging but my presbyopia was easily corrected by a pair of well-prescribed spectacles.
 When I see friends putting their reading materials further and further away from them so that they can read properly, I laugh with them.

 I remember I was excited when I reached forty despite of the affected eyesight and in fact, I still am today another decade on as life is never stagnant and it holds so much potential.
-I complain of aches and pains at times and have been to the Chinese chiropractor/bone-setter a few times to address trapped nerves in recent months and even had a minor procedure done to release my trigger finger not long ago, or scare myself with the opened cabinet doors, I know I generally am in good health and active, and my mind is still as agile and sharp as ever.
+I complain of aches and pains at times and have been to the Chinese chiropractor/bone-setter a few times to address trapped nerves in recent months.
+I even had a minor procedure done to release my trigger finger not long ago or scare myself some times with the opened cabinet doors, I know I generally am in good health and active, and my mind is still as agile and sharp as ever.